-There are currently no licensed vaccines to prevent infection with SARS-CoV-2 or COVID-19.
+There are currently no licensed vaccines to prevent infection with SARS-CoV-2 or COVID-19 in participants under 16 years of age.
 Given the rapid transmission of COVID-19 and incidence of disease in the United States and elsewhere, the rapid development of an effective vaccine is of utmost importance.

 A Phase 1/2/3 study (C4591001) is currently being conducted in healthy individuals 12 years of age and older to investigate the safety, tolerability, immunogenicity, and efficacy of the prophylactic BNT162 vaccine candidates against COVID-19.
 The vaccine candidate selected for evaluation in the C4591001 Phase 2/3 study is BNT162b2 at a 30-μg dose level.
 The vaccine is administered as 2 doses approximately 21 days apart.
 On 18 November 2020, the primary efficacy analysis results were announced, which demonstrated BNT162b2 to be 95% effective against COVID-19 beginning 28 days after the first dose; 170 confirmed cases of COVID-19 were evaluated, with 162 observed in the placebo group versus 8 in the vaccine group.
 Safety data from approximately 38,000 participants randomized 1:1 with a median of 2 months of follow-up after the second dose of vaccine showed a favorable safety profile at a dose of 30 μg in participants 16 years of age and older.
 On 11 December 2020, the US FDA issued an EUA for use in individuals 16 years of age and older.
 Other countries have also granted EUA (eg, Canada, Mexico, Bahrain), and Pfizer and BioNTech are anticipating further regulatory decisions in other countries.
-On 10 May 2021, the US FDA issued an EUA for use in individuals 12 to 15 years of age.
+On 10 May 2021, the US FDA issued an EUA for use in individuals 12 through 15 years of age.
 Other countries have also granted EUA or other authorization/approval for this age group (eg, EMA, UK, Switzerland, and the Philippines).
+BNT162b2 was approved by the FDA on 23 August 2021 to prevent COVID-19 caused by SARS-CoV-2 in individuals 16 years of age and older.

-This Phase 1/2/3 study (C4591007) will initially evaluate up to 3 dose levels of BNT162b2 in up to 3 age groups (participants $\geq$ 5 to <12 years, $\geq$ 2 to <5 years, and $\geq$ 6 months to <2 years of age) for safety, tolerability, immunogenicity, and efficacy (depending on successful immunobridging and accrual of a sufficient number of cases).
-Phase 1 includes the dosefinding portion.
-Initiation of dose finding in participants $\geq$ 5 to <12 years of age is based on acceptable blinded safety data demonstrated in 2260 12- through 15-year-olds at the 30-μg dose level in the C4591001 study.
+This Phase 1/2/3 study (C4591007) will initially evaluate up to 3 dose levels of BNT162b2 in up to 3 age groups (participants $\geq 5$ to <12 years, $\geq 2$ to <5 years, and $\geq 6$ months to <2 years of age) for safety, tolerability, immunogenicity, and efficacy (depending on successful immunobridging and accrual of a sufficient number of cases).
+Phase 1 includes the dose-finding portion.
+Initiation of dose finding in participants $\geq 5$ to <12 years of age is based on acceptable blinded safety data demonstrated in 2260 12- through 15-year-olds at the 30-μg dose level in the C4591001 study.
 The Phase 2/3 BNT162b2 dose level to be used in each age group in this study will be selected based on the Phase 1 safety, tolerability, and immunogenicity data from the same age group.
-Phase 2/3 (referred to as the selected-dose portion of the study) includes an immunobridging analysis of immune responses in participants within each age group (participants $\geq$ 5 to <12 years, $\geq$ 2 to <5 years, and $\geq$ 6 months to <2 years of age) to those in participants 16 to 25 years of age in the Phase 3 C4591001 efficacy study.
+Phase 2/3 (referred to as the selected-dose portion of the study) includes an immunobridging analysis of immune responses in participants within each age group (participants $\geq 5$ to <12 years, $\geq 2$ to <5 years, and $\geq 6$ months to <2 years of age) to those in participants 16 to 25 years of age in the Phase 3 C4591001 efficacy study.
 Safety, tolerability, and efficacy (depending on successful immunobridging and accrual of a sufficient number of cases) will also be evaluated in Phase 2/3 of this study.